-7. Summary of Recommendations and Conclusions
+7. Conclusions

-- 7.1 The preceding assessment undertakes an assessment against the Habitats Regulations of the Draft Regulation 19 Local Plan - 7.2 Following the Likely Significant Effects test (conducted in Appendix C) it was considered that Plan policy could result in the Likely Significant Effects resulting in the following linking impact pathways: - Epping Forest: atmospheric pollution - Essex Coast European sites: recreational pressure - Essex Coast European sites: adverse water quality - 7.3 It is these that were subject to Appropriate Assessment. - 7.4 It is recommended that (unless it has already taken place) the Council seeks confirmation from the relevant water companies that their housing/employment distribution and trajectory does not pose issues with regard to the known capacity limitations of Ingatestone, Doddinghurst, Upminster and Brentwood WwTWs. - 7.5 Following Appropriate Assessment (conducted in Chapter 5 for Epping Forest and Chapter 6 for the Essex Coastal European sites), it was concluded that the Brentwood Local Plan provides sufficient policy framework to ensure that no adverse effects on the integrity of European sites results.
+- 7.1 The preceding assessment undertakes an assessment against the Habitats Regulations of the Local Plan. - 7.2 Following the Likely Significant Effects test (conducted in Appendix C) it was considered that Plan policy could result in the Likely Significant Effects resulting in the following linking impact pathways: - Epping Forest: atmospheric pollution - Essex Coast European sites: recreational pressure - Essex Coast European sites: adverse water quality - 7.3 It is these that were subject to Appropriate Assessment.
+Since the previous iteration of this HRA in January 2019 a decision has been taken by the Council to deduct 70 homes from four allocations at Blackmore and Brentwood and redistribute them to Dunton Hills Garden Village.
+However, due to the distance of all these allocations from any European sites this redistribution does not affect the conclusions of the HRA report. - 7.4 It is recommended that (unless it has already taken place) the Council seeks confirmation from the relevant water companies that their housing/employment distribution and trajectory does not pose issues with regard to the known capacity limitations of Ingatestone, Doddinghurst, Upminster and Brentwood WwTWs. - 7.5 Following Appropriate Assessment (conducted in Chapter 5 for Epping Forest and Chapter 6 for the Essex Coastal European sites), it was concluded that the Brentwood Local Plan provides sufficient policy framework to ensure that no adverse effects on the integrity of European sites results.